earthlab/earthlab.github.io/_posts/courses/earth-analytics/04-vector-data-gis-r/review-materials/2017-07-25-plot02-custom-mapsggplot-R.md

 <img src="{{ site.url }}/images/rfigs/courses/earth-analytics/04-vector-data-gis-r/review-materials/2017-07-25-plot02-custom-mapsggplot-R/combine-layers-1.png" title="Plot of both points and lines with ggplot" alt="Plot of both points and lines with ggplot" width="90%" />

-Next we have a few options - our roads layer is a much larger spatial extent compared to our plots layer.
-We could zoom in on our map using `coord_fixed()`
+Next you have a few options - your roads layer is a much larger spatial extent compared to your plots layer.
+You could zoom in on your map using `coord_fixed()`

 ```r